You’ve Got Questions About Website Design; We’ve Got Answers!

 - Your website offers a bad user experience.
 Your website will make a bad impression on potential clients if it is slow, hard to use, or does not work as intended.
 If an outdated website is getting in the way of the user experience, then it should be a giant red flag that you’re ready for a design update.

 - Your content is difficult to update, find, or promote.
 Older websites are not always prepared for the modern, interconnected internet.
-If you can’t do much with your content besides publish it to your website, then a redesign can be a real game-changer.
+If you can’t do much with your content other than publish it to your website, then a redesign can be a real game-changer.
 Modern designs can include social media sharing, improved navigation to important content, and ways to highlight what is most relevant.
 If you already have a ton of content on your old site, a redesign is also a good time to perform a complete content audit.

 If you are still looking for answers about when to redesign your law firm’s website, we can say that we generally recommend that our clients shoot for a site-wide redesign every few years.
 This keeps you on top of all the current trends and best practices, and you can be sure that your website continues to deliver a great user experience and convert your perfect clients.
 A redesign can consist of small updates, or it can be a complete overhaul, depending on what is most appropriate for your law firm.